Showing posts with label #altc. Show all posts

 One Year Over the Top ; Reflections.
 The Joy of Not Being There: A September Without the Start of Term

 I've been feeling a bit guilty.
 I've done a bit of work over summer but mainly I've just chilled.
-It was strange coming back from a foreign holiday and not having to check emails - but a really nice sensation.
+It was strange coming back from a foreign holiday and not having to check lots of work emails - but it is a really nice sensation.

 As I push on I am bringing opportunities back to the College sector and the folks I know will be receptive to new ideas.